hazarute/NeatData/ReadMe.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Status](https//img.shields.io/badge/status-active-success.svg)]()

 A simple yet powerful Python script to clean and standardize messy CSV files, saving the output to a pristine Excel file.

+**Now with GUI support!**
+NeatData is not only a command-line tool, but also offers a simple graphical user interface (GUI) for non-technical users.
+Easily select files, configure cleaning options, and start cleaning with a click.
+All CLI and GUI options are managed centrally by the PipelineManager for full control and flexibility.

 Türkçe açıklama için [aşağıya inin](#-neatdata---csv-veri-temizleyici-).